-Committee Date: 13th January 2011

-Reference: 10/00857/FUL

-Date submitted: 05.11.2010

-Applicant: Mr and Mrs R Field

-Location: Strawberry Farm, 1 Melton Road, Wymondham LE14 2AR
+Reference: 11/00954/FUL Committee Date: 23 rd February 2012 Date submitted: 21.12.2011 Applicant: Mr and Mrs R Field Location: Strawberry Farm, 1 Melton Road, Wymondham LE14 2AR Proposal: Construction of a new build two storey zero carbon dwelling

-Proposal: Erection of a 2 storey zero carbon dwelling, formation of garden, with use of existing vehicular access and pedestrian access onto Melton Road.

-Proposal:-
+Proposal :-

-This application seeks planning permission for the erection of a 3 bed detached zero carbon dwelling.
+This application seeks planning permission for the erection of a 3 bed detached zero carbon dwelling as an exception to planning policy.
 The site is located on land associated with Strawberry Farm which sits within the open countryside on the outskirts of the village of Wymondham.
-It is proposed to site a dwelling within a small coppice of coniferous woodland and the dwelling has been designed around the concept of sustainable development.
+It is proposed to site a dwelling within a small coppice of coniferous woodland and the dwelling has been designed around the concept of sustainable development in light of the policy requirements due to its location.
+The application has been supported by various reports relating to the proposals sustainability, environmental issues, protected species, landscape assessments, tree surveys and a comprehensive Design and Access statement along with detailed plans.